yageek/yageek.github.io/_drafts/2018-01-30-a-taste-of-core-data-0.markdown

 {: .notice }

 If you have heard about CoreData before, the *Managed Object Model* is the first tool you have been presented to without any further information.
+This tool will help to create a bunch of `NSEntityDescription` with the GUI.

 {% include figure image_path="/assets/images/core_data/00/managed_model_tool.png" alt="The Managed Object Model tool in Xcode" caption="The Managed Object Model tool in Xcode." %}

 [^1]: [Mastering Core Data - WWDC 2010 - Session 128](http://asciiwwdc.com/2010/sessions/118)
 [^2]: [Core Data: Data Storage and Management for iOS, OS X, and iCloud 2nd Edition - Marcus Zarra](https://www.amazon.com/Core-Data-Storage-Management-iCloud/dp/1937785084)